ChiefChippy2/COCBot/README.md

 ### Setup :
 1. Simply download the code, unzip if necessary.
 Open a terminal in the directory and run `npm i`.
 This should install everything.
-2. Create a `.env` file, following the model given in `.env.sample`.
+2. Create a `.env` file, following the model given in `example.env`.
 If a value is surrounded by square brackets, they are not necessary.
 3. Run the bot and let it do its thing.

 # Manually logging in the bot to CodinGame